sigevo-summer-school-2019/sigevo-summer-school-2019.github.io/README.md

 ## Dates

 July 10-12 (plus GECCO tutorials/workshops 13-14).
 It will take
-place in the University of Prague the days before the conference, with access to GECCO tutorials for those that have not registered for GECCO too.
+place in the Czech Technical University in Prague the days before the conference, with access to GECCO tutorials for those that have not registered for GECCO too.

 ## Description